Order of Alcántara: Internal dissensions

 The Knights of Alcántara, under their new name, acquired many castles and estates, for the most part at the expense of the Muslims.
 They amassed great wealth from booty during the war and from pious donations.
 It was a turning point in their career.
 However, ambitions and dissensions increased among them.
 The post of grand master became the aim of rival aspirants.
-In 1318, the Grand Master, Ruy Vaz, was besieged by his own Knights, sustained in this by the Grand Master of Calatrava.
+In 1318, the Grand Master, Ruy Vázquez de Quiroga, was besieged by his own Knights, sustained in this by the Grand Master of Calatrava.
 This rent in their body produced no less than three grand masters in contention, supported severally by the Knights, by the Cistercians, and by the king.
 The rise of such dissensions could be attributed to the fact that military orders had lost the chief object of their vocation when the Moors were driven from their last foothold in the Iberian Peninsula.
 Some authors assign as causes of their disintegration the decimation of the cloisters by the Black Death in the fourteenth century, and the laxity which allowed recruitment from the most poorly qualified subjects.
 Lastly, there was the revolution in warfare, when the growth of modern artillery and infantry overpowered the armed cavalry of feudal times, while the orders still held to their obsolete mode of fighting.
 The orders, nevertheless, by their wealth and numerous vassals, remained a tremendous power in the kingdom, and before long were involved deeply in political agitations.
 During the fatal schism between Pedro of Castile and his brother, Henry the Bastard, which divided half Europe, the Knights of Alcántara were also split into two factions which warred upon each other.